Our staff

 chad@scotland-malawipartnership.org

-Chad and his wife try to escape in their Madaza Bongo campervan as much as possible at the weekends in order to do some hiking.
-In April 2022, they completed the West Highland Way Challenge in four days for MacMillian Cancer Support.
+Chad and his wife try to escape in their campervan as much as possible at the weekends in order to do some hiking and explore the Scottish 'bush'.
+In April 2022, they completed the West Highland Way Challenge and the Rob Roy Way in 2023, each in four days, for Macmillian Cancer Support.
 The blisters are almost healed and they are focusing on the next big walk!

 finance@scotland-malawipartnership.org